Vemrthiss/govsupply-govwallet-test/README.md

 Two ports will be exposed: 3000 (express server) and 8080 (pgadmin 4).

-If you need to restart the containers, you can:
+If you need to restart the containers, you can do these steps sequentially:

 1. kill the terminal
 2. `docker-compose down`